 A few corners later an ambitious young fan (named Eric) scampered to the middle of the road and readied for a photo.
 He hovered some distance from the barrier.
 Guerini took the slightly curious move of darting down the inside but the panicked spectator motioned in the same direction, bringing both men crashing to the floor.
 It was reminiscent of wrongly predicting somebody’s movement on the dancefloor and spilling your drink on their chest.
 But worse.

 Guerini bounced back up but panicked and struggled to get on his bike.
 Young Eric pushed Guerini up the road with wild and misplaced enthusiasm.
-It took the aid of a second spectator to restore momentum to the stunned climber.
+It took a second spectator to restore momentum to the stunned climber.